jayajitc/DVD/README.md

 The DVD lists the percentages of people in each category, as well as their percentile ranks based on comparison with all US counties.
 Percentile ranking values range from 0 to 1, with higher values indicating higher percentages of PwDs in the category.

-***Social Vulnerability of PwDs:*** The second component includes multiple indicators of social vulnerability for PwDs in the county, based on variables from the 2019 ACS that are organized into three dimensions: economic status, demographic status, and racial/ethnic minority status.
+***B. Social Vulnerability of PwDs:*** The second component includes multiple indicators of social vulnerability for PwDs in the county, based on variables from the 2019 ACS that are organized into three dimensions: economic status, demographic status, and racial/ethnic minority status.
 Each US county receives a separate percentile rank for each of these three dimensions, as well as an overall social vulnerability rank for PwDs that integrates these three dimensions, as summarized in the table below.

 | Variables  | Dimensions |